bforbilal2003/dbms-project/README.md

 # dbms-project
-semester project

-file user.py contains the user interface
+Our semester project details creating a Hotel Reservation Database Management System in PostgreSQL using SQL.